-Renju are played with two people on a board by making moves with the black and white stones.
+Renju is played with two people on a board by making moves with the black and white stones.

-The board is made up for 15×15 squares making it 225 intersections.
+The board is made up of 15×15 squares making it 225 intersections.
 Five of these intersections are reference points.
-It is important that the board color is not the same or simliar to color of the stones.
+It is important that the board colour is not the same or similar to the colour of the stones.

 TERMS AND DEFINITIONS

-A row is combination of stones in the same color, either situated on a horizontal, diagonal or vertical line, and is limited either by the edge of the board, an opponent stone or a free intersection.
+A row is a combination of stones in the same colour, either situated on a horizontal, diagonal or vertical line and is limited either by the edge of the board, an opponent stone or a free intersection.
 The row should also have no opponent stones situated among the own stones.

-An unbroken row is a row where there are no free intersection between the stones.
+An unbroken row is a row where there is no free intersection between the stones.